Exploring Public Health Implications of Data Centers

 Recognizing and Addressing Issues

-Furthermore, similar awareness and high-level commitment are also needed from tech giants that build and operate these data centers to continuously assess these issues and provide concrete actions to tackle them with transparency to the public.
+Furthermore, governments and users must demand similar awareness and high-level commitment from tech giants that build and operate these data centers.
+Tech companies must continuously assess these issues and develop concrete solutions to tackle them with transparency to the public.

-All in all, reforming the digital aspect that has become ingrained in our lives is a complex yet necessary step toward more conscious and responsible tech use, which can only happen through collaboration among stakeholders, for the benefit of people and the planet.
+A more conscious and responsible tech use and development is necessary, complex, yet possible.
+Nonetheless, it can only happen through collaboration among stakeholders, for the benefit of people and the planet.

 Amidst today’s increasingly complex global challenges, equipping yourself, team, and communities with interdisciplinary and cross-sectoral insights on sustainability-related issues and sustainable development is no longer optional — it is a strategic necessity to stay ahead and stay relevant.